-2.2.2.10 J. Exit Conference and Related Confidentiality Issues:

-- (1) The IPA must hold an exit conference with representatives of the agency's governing authority and top management including representatives of any component units (housing authorities, charter schools, hospitals, foundations, etc.) if applicable.
+- 2.2.2.10 J. Exit Conference and Related Confidentiality Issues: - The IPA must hold an exit conference with representatives of the agency's (1)governing authority and top management including representatives of any component units (housing authorities, charter schools, hospitals, foundations, etc.) if applicable.
 If component unit representatives cannot attend the combined exit conference, a separate exit conference must be held with the component unit's governing authority and top management.
-The exit conference must be held in person; a telephone or webcam exit conference will not meet this requirement unless a telephonic or webcam exit conference is approved in writing by the State Auditor prior to the exit conference.
+The exit conference must be held in person; a telephone or webcam exit conference will not meet this requirement.
+If extraordinary circumstances exist that will prevent the exit conference from taking place in person, the IPA shall submit a written request for an exemption from this requirement to the State Auditor at least 48 hours prior to the scheduled exit conference.
+The written request for the exemption must include the justification for the request and the concurring signature of the agency.
+The IPA may not hold a telephonic or webcam exit conference without prior written approval of the State Auditor.
 The date of the conference(s) and the names and titles of personnel attending must be stated in the last page of the audit report. - (2) The IPA shall deliver to the agency a complete and accurate draft of the audit report (stamped "Draft"), a list of the "passed audit adjustments," and a copy of all the adjusting journal entries before the exit conference.
 The draft audit report shall include the MD&A, independent auditor's report, a complete set of financial statements, notes to the financial statements, required schedules, audit findings that include responses from agency management, status of prior-year audit findings, and the reports on internal control and compliance required by Government Auditing Standards and the Single Audit Act.
 The agency will have at least five (5) business days to review the draft audit report and respond to the IPA regarding any issues that need to be resolved prior to the agency accepting responsibility for the financial statements by signing and dating the management representation letter. - (3) Agency personnel shall not release information to the public relating to the audit until the audit report is released and has become a public record.
 Agencies subject to the Open Meetings Act (Act) who wish to have a quorum of the governing board present at the exit conference will have to schedule the exit conference during a closed meeting in compliance with the Act, in order to avoid disclosing audit information that is not yet public record, in a public meeting.